ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 # Connecting to MPIO iSCSI LUNs on Linux

-These instructions are for RHEL6/Centos6.
+These instructions are mainly for RHEL6 and Centos6.
 Notes for other OS were added, but this documentation does **not** cover all Linux distributions.
 If you're using another Linux operating systems, refer to documentation of your specific distribution and ensure that the multipath supports ALUA for path priority.
+{:note}

 For example, you can find Ubuntu's instructions for iSCSI Initiator Configuration [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){:new_window:} and DM-Multipath setup [here](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){:new_window}.
+{:tip}

 Before you start, make sure the host that is accessing the {{site.data.keyword.blockstoragefull}} volume was previously authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
-{: tip}
+{:important}

 1. From the {{site.data.keyword.blockstorageshort}} listing page, locate the new volume and click **Actions**.
 2. Click **Authorize Host**.